rgovindan04/Cse122-TinyTapeout/docs/info.md

 cd test
 make clean_verilog
 make SIM=icarus sim_verilog

+My testbench is suffecient enough because I exhaustivley test all possible outputs and compare it against a golden model.
 ## External hardware

 No external hardware is required for this project.

 The design is a simple combinational ALU that operates entirely on the TinyTapeout input and output pins.

+Used GenAI tools to help configure Makefile